mathaywarduk/mathaywarduk.github.io/_peaks/maol-chean-dearg.md

 layout: peak
 date: 2025-09-22
 title: "Munro number 15"
-description: "With the weather being pretty changeable, we decided to go for the single Munro walk of Maol Chean-dearg"
+description: "With the weather being pretty changeable, we decided to go for just the single Munro walk of Maol Chean-dearg."
 seo:
   title: "Maol Chean-dearg"
-  description: "With the weather being pretty changeable, we decided to go for the single Munro walk of Maol Chean-dearg"
+  description: "With the weather being pretty changeable, we decided to go for just the single Munro walk of Maol Chean-dearg."
   image:
     url: "MCD_006.jpg"
     alt: "Loch a' Bealach Ruadh Stac"